New hours for Aquatic Center pool

-NORTH PORT — Swimmers planning to use the city’s new Aquatic Center’s competition pool will have new hours on Jan.
+NORTH PORT — Swimmers planning to use the North Port’s new Aquatic Center’s competition pool will have new hours on Jan.
 1.

 The hours are for the competition pool.
 It is the only portion of the larger Aquatic Center site open through the winter.
 It has heated water while other attractions like the lazy river and the waterslides do not have warmed water.
 The full center is expected to reopen by Spring Break in March.